Mickey Joe Harte: Career

-Currently Mickey is recording some new material in Bedburg (Germany) which will hopefully released in Autumn 2016.
+Mickey recorded some new material in Bedburg (Germany) which will hopefully released in Autumn 2016.
 In September he opened up the "12.
 Musikmeile Bedburg" as support act for singer-songwriter Milow (30,000 people attending the festival).

 Mickey's single "For the Broken Hearted" was released on 5 October 2017.
 The song was recorded in Bedburg, Germany and produced by Dieter Kirchenbauer.

-Podcasts

-Harte recorded an interview with the Irish podcasting site "Podcasts.ie" on 29 January 2012 in Ballina.
+In late 2024, Harte was confirmed as a contestant in the upcoming eight series of the Irish dancing show Dancing with the Stars, which began airing in January 2025.
+He danced with new professional dancer Daniela Roze.
+Harte and Roze were eliminated first in the third week of the programme.

 Personal life

 Harte is married to Louise Harte.
 The couple have four children: Kayleigh, Kyle, Percy and Cristian.